fmolnar-notredame/csb_powergrid/CSB/README.md

 For all the scripts below, it is assumed that they are run with `<your_path>/csb_powergrid/CSB` as the current folder.
 This repository includes the output of these scripts as .zip files.
 Re-running the scripts may take a few hours.

-1) Run `RunAll2nodeClusters.m` to make the P matrices for all possible 2-node clusters
+1) Run `RunAll2nodeClusters.m` to generate matrix P for all possible two-node clusters.
 	OUT: `similarity_*.csv`, `EQ_*/P_%d_%d.dat`

-2) Run `make_similarity_graphs.py` to visualize similarity and select the top 20 clusters
+2) Run `make_similarity_graphs.py` to visualize the input strength patterns for a selection of two-node clusters (chosen according to various measures of similarity)
 	OUT: `cluster_choice_*.dat` files, `Results_*` folders containing similarity graphs (`graph_*_sim_%d_[%d,%d].png`)

 3) Run `RunSelected2nodeClusters.m` to compute the 2D stability landscape as a function of the betas of the symmetrized generators